AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/introduction.md

 >[!NOTE]
 >
->You can manage custom domain names with Cloud Manager **only** if you are using the AEM managed CDN.
-If a customer brings [their own CDN](/help/implementing/dispatcher/cdn.md) then they will have to use that specific CDN to manage domains.
-Consequently, when using your own CDN, there is no need to install domains and certificates in Cloud Manager.
+>Custom domain names are supported in Cloud Manager **only** when you are using the AEM managed CDN.
+If you bring your own CDN and [point it to the AEM managed CDN](/help/implementing/dispatcher/cdn.md) then you will have to use that specific CDN to manage domains not Cloud Manager.

 ## Workflow {#workflow}

 Adding a custom domain name requires interaction between the DNS service and Cloud Manager.
-Because of this there are a number of steps required to install, configure, and verify custom domain names.
+Because of this there are a number of steps required to install, configure,and verify custom domain names.
 The following table gives an overview of the steps required, including what to do when common errors occur.

 |Step|Description|Responsibility|Learn More|
 |--- |--- |--- |---|